Meridian Hall (Toronto): Notable concerts and productions

-In 1963, Sir John Gielgud brought his production of The School for Scandal to the O'Keefe.
+In 1963, John Gielgud brought his production of The School for Scandal to the O'Keefe.
 It starred Gielgud as Charles Surface, Ralph Richardson, his wife Muriel Forbes, Gwen Ffrangcon-Davies, Richard Easton, and Laurence Naismith.
 In February 1964, Richard Burton returned to star in Hamlet accompanied by Elizabeth Taylor.
 Other stage productions have included Hello, Dolly! in April 1965 with Mary Martin, returning with Carol Channing and Pearl Bailey in later productions.
 In November 1966, Fiddler on the Roof made the first of eight visits.
 In March 1971, Katharine Hepburn broke box-office records starring as Coco Chanel in the musical Coco.

 In October 1972, the National Ballet premiered Rudolf Nureyev's lavish and expensive production of The Sleeping Beauty.
 Each year in December, it would put on The Nutcracker as a Christmas tradition.
 The venue has also seen frequent visits by the Royal Winnipeg Ballet and Les Grands Ballets Canadiens.
 The venue has also welcomed a wide range of international dance companies such as Les Ballets Africains, Britain's Royal Ballet, New York City Ballet, Dance Theatre of Harlem, the Dutch National Ballet, the Cuban National Ballet, Alvin Ailey American Dance Theater, Ballet Folklórico de México, as well as the Kirov and Bolshoi Ballet companies from the then-Soviet Union.

 In 1984, Toronto hosted the Toronto International Festival celebrating the city's 150th anniversary.
 The O'Keefe was selected for several productions with The Met producing Peter Grimes with Jon Vickers, Francesca da Rimini, Ernani with Leona Mitchell, Die Walküre and The Abduction.
 The National Ballet performed Onegin, and the COC performed Death in Venice.

 The 2000s saw an increase in multicultural productions.
 Notable performances that reflect the multicultural mandate include The Last Empress (a Korean historical musical) (2004), the Virsky Ukrainian Dance Company (2004), South Africa's Soweto Gospel Choir (2014), The Shaolin Warriors (2002), and David Rudder & Friends (2004).

 In June 2012, the Sony Centre hosted the Canadian premiere of the Philip Glass and Robert Wilson opera Einstein on the Beach.

+Irish pop band Westlife concert for their The Wild Dreams Tour on March 11-13, 2024.